stripe/stripe-go/README.md

 }
 ```

-## TODO

-Below are the known imporvements planned in the near future:

-- Add support for expanding of properties

-For any other requests, bug or comments, please [open an issue](https://github.com/stripe/stripe-go/issues/new).
+For any requests, bug or comments, please [open an issue](https://github.com/stripe/stripe-go/issues/new).